stvbyr/ddd-symfony-vue-todo-docker/README.md

 docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d
 ```

 This runs `npm run build` on the vue image instead of booting up the dev server.
+It also sets the `APP_ENV=prod` so that the backend is started in production mode.
 The built vue frontend can then be accessed over: http://localhost:3001

 ## Domain Analysis
 ### Prerequisites